 Applicant eligibility

-Under the REAP interim rule, the applicant eligibility criteria for RES/EEI grants also apply to borrowers for RES/EEI guaranteed loans.
-These requirements would remain unchanged under the final rule.
+Under the baseline program, the applicant eligibility criteria for RES/EEI grants applies to borrowers for RES/EEI guaranteed loans.

+Under the final rule, the applicant eligibility requirements for borrowers continue to be the same as for RES/EEI grant applicants.
+As noted earlier under the applicant eligibility discussion for RES/EEI grants, some changes have been made to applicant eligibility that also applies to applicants applying for guaranteed loans.
+Please refer to that earlier discussion for more information.

 Project eligibility

-Under the REAP interim rule, the project eligibility criteria for RES/EEI grants apply to RES/EEI guaranteed loans.
-In addition, guaranteed loan funds may be used to purchase an existing renewable energy system.
+Under the baseline program, the project eligibility criteria for RES/EEI grants apply to RES/EEI guaranteed loans with the exception that guaranteed loan funds may also be used to make necessary capital improvement to an existing renewable energy system.

+Under the final rule, the project eligibility criteria for guaranteed loans continue to be the same as for RES/EEI grants, and the changes to those requirements, as discussed earlier, apply to project eligibility requirements for guaranteed loans.

+The final rule allows guaranteed loans to be made for the purchase of an existing RES.
+This replaces the baseline program’s provision for making “necessary capital improvements to an existing renewable energy system.”

-These requirements would remain unchanged under the final rule and also allow existing RES to be eligible and refinancing of existing debt if the original debt’s purpose is an eligible project purpose under REAP.
+Lastly, the final rule allows as an eligible project cost the refinancing of a project’s existing debt if the original purpose of the loan was for a project that qualifies as an eligible project under REAP.

 Lender eligibility

-Under the current REAP interim rule, the same lender eligibility requirements for the B&I guaranteed loan program are used.
+Under the baseline program, the lender eligibility requirements are the same as for the B&I guaranteed loan program .

-These requirements remain unchanged under the final rule.
+Under the final rule, these requirements remain the same.

 Applications

-Under the REAP interim rule, loan applicants’ applications for loan guaranteess of more than $600,000 comply with the application contents specified for grant projects with total project costs of more than $200,000, except for the grant forms.
+Under the baseline program, applications for guaranteed loans of more than $600,000 comply with the application contents specified for grant projects with total project costs of more than $200,000, except for the grant forms.
 If the loan guarantee application is for $600,000 or less, but with total project costs of more than $200,000, the application contains the same information as for loan guarantees of more than $600,000, except for grant forms.
 If the loan guarantee application is for $600,000 or less, but with total project costs of $200,000 or less, the application contains the same information as specified for grant projects with total project costs of $200,000 or less, except for the grant forms.
 The following must also be included in a loan guarantee application:

 A completed Form RD 4279-1, “Application for Loan Guarantee” or Form RD 4279-1A, “Application for Loan Guarantee,” if the guaranteed loan amount is $600,000 or less.